cacophony-wj/licentia_black/README.md

 ## MCM Recorder

 You're almost done.
 Thanks to a wonderful mod known as _MCM Recorder_ I no longer have to manually code MCM options for every setting each time a mod is updated, I can simply program a recording for you to run that does it for me.
 You should decide if you want a fun, easygoing, bloodthirsty game or one more intended for _Survival Mode_ (perhaps in concert with a _Bruma_ or _Chanterelle_ playthrough) where your abilities are less overwhelming, resources are more limited and higher maintenance is required.
-Pick the one that interests you:
+Pick the one that interests you.
+You should only run **ONE** of these!

 O I want it fun!